Prunella Ransome: Personal life

 She had two daughters, Charlotte (born 1973) and Victoria (born 1975) and was aunt to Thomas Ransome.
 In 1980 Ransome relocated from London to Suffolk.
-She died of natural causes in Norwich on 4 March 2002.
+She died of cancer of the oesophagus (throat) in the Norfolk and Norwich hospital, on Friday, 4 March 2002.
+Prunella was cremated at Earlham Crematorium on Saturday, 9 March 2002.
+However, her ashes were not laid to rest there, but were taken away by the funeral director in Norwich for private interment.